Chippindall Toy Poodles

 How it all started

 Many years ago we had a young red heeler dog (Scooter, now deceased) who was bursting with energy, bored, and causing utter chaos in the garden.
 He needed a companion.
-Jessica (Judith's daughter) found a silver Toy Poodle puppy in a local pet shop.
+Jessica (Judith's daughter) found a grey Toy Poodle puppy in a local pet shop.
 He was about 4 months old and the pet shop owner called him Henry.
 Judith had Toy Poodles when she was a teenager, so seeing this poor puppy stuck in a glass cage in a pet shop triggered the "pet shop rescue" response.
 So, Henry was brought home, despite Peter's reservations about pet shop rescues.
 BIG MISTAKE.
 Don't ever do a pet shop rescue!
 The dogs are undocumented, you have no idea about the parents, and no idea about any possible hereditary diseases the puppy might have.
 Not only that, but the puppies can develop behavioral problems because they have been stuck in a glass cage for a long time.
 Henry was a bit of an escapologist when he was a young dog, he would bolt out any hole in the fence.
 He could also be aggressive towards strangers, some were bitten.

 Here is Henry -